karolb11/rest-framework/readme.md

 But what exactly the **mandatory**, **minLength**, and **maxLength** methods do?
 They add new constraints to the **constraints** collection being an instance variable of the class.

-Let's consider what needs to be done when the next validation criterion is required, for example, when the first character in the string must be a capital letter.
+Let's consider what needs to be done when the next validation criterion is required.
+For example, when the first character in the string must be a capital letter.
 To meet this requirement, we would have to implement a new **Constraint**, such as **CapitalStartingCharConstraint**, and add a new method to the **StringFieldConstraints** class.
 The execution of this new method should add the newly created constraint to the **constraints** collection.